Three Red Sea underwater data cables have been cut as Houthi attacks continue in the vital waterway

 Three Red Sea underwater cables providing internet and telecommunications around the world have been cut as the waterway remains a target of Yemen’s Houthi rebels

-A statement by Hong Kong-based HGC Global Communications acknowledged the cuts but did not say what caused the lines to be severed.
+What cut the lines remains unclear.
 There has been concern about the cables being targeted in the Houthi campaign, which the rebels describe as an effort to pressure Israel to end its war on Hamas in the Gaza Strip.
 The Houthis have denied attacking the lines, however.

 While global shipping has already been disrupted through the Red Sea, a crucial route for cargo and energy shipments from Asia and the Middle East to Europe, the sabotage of telecommunication lines could further escalate the monthslong crisis.